(k) Provisions, contingent liabilities and commitments

 Company as lessee

-The Company has entered into leases of office premises with no restrictions and are renewable at the option of either of the parties for a period of 11 months to 5 years.
+The Company has entered into lease of its office premises and are renewable at the option of either of the parties for a period of 11 months to 5 years.
 The escalation rates range from 0% to 10% per annum as per the terms of the lease agreement.
 There are no sub-leases.
-The Company also has certain leases spaces including guest houses with lease terms of 12 months or less and with low value.
-The Company applies the 'short-term lease' and 'lease of low-value assets' recognition exemptions for these leases.
+The Company also has certain lease spaces including guest house with lease terms of 12 months or less.
+The Company applies the ‘short-term lease' and ‘lease of low-value assets' recognition exemptions for these leases.

 44 Other Statutory Information